jessnicwelch/ORNL_CFPartners/csv_format_standard_documentation_20200818.md

 ```

 **11. Specify timestamps as the start, stop, midpoint, or average of measurement period.** *RECOMMENDED*
-For timestamped data, the variable name should specify if the measurement is the start, stop, or midpoint or it must be documented elsewhere.
+For timestamped data, the variable name should specify if the measurement is the start, stop, or midpoint or it must be documented elsewhere if not provided as a variable.

 **&mdash;Example: Timestamped data where the start and stop times for each record is indicated.**
 ```